Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/transport/workflow-client-server.md

 ```

-Lastly we just want to make sure we handle the case that a server disconnects us for some reason.
+Lastly, we need to handle potential server disconnects:

 ```csharp